valentjn/vscode-ltex/pages/docs/settings.md

 Object with the following properties:

-- `addToDictionary`: One of the following values:
+- ``"addToDictionary"``: One of the following values:

-  - `global`: When adding a word to the dictionary, always update the global configuration.
+  - ``"global"``: When adding a word to the dictionary, always update the global configuration.
-  - `workspace`: When adding a word to the dictionary, update the workspace configuration if currently in a workspace, otherwise update the global configuration.
+  - ``"workspace"``: When adding a word to the dictionary, update the workspace configuration if currently in a workspace, otherwise update the global configuration.
-  - `workspaceFolder`: When adding a word to the dictionary, update the workspace folder configuration if currently in a workspace folder, otherwise update the workspace configuration if currently in a workspace, otherwise update the global configuration.
+  - ``"workspaceFolder"``: When adding a word to the dictionary, update the workspace folder configuration if currently in a workspace folder, otherwise update the workspace configuration if currently in a workspace, otherwise update the global configuration.
-- `disableRule`: One of the following values:
+- ``"disableRule"``: One of the following values:

-  - `global`: When disabling a rule, always update the global configuration.
+  - ``"global"``: When disabling a rule, always update the global configuration.
-  - `workspace`: When disabling a rule, update the workspace configuration if currently in a workspace, otherwise update the global configuration.
+  - ``"workspace"``: When disabling a rule, update the workspace configuration if currently in a workspace, otherwise update the global configuration.
-  - `workspaceFolder`: When disabling a rule, update the workspace folder configuration if currently in a workspace folder, otherwise update the workspace configuration if currently in a workspace, otherwise update the global configuration.
+  - ``"workspaceFolder"``: When disabling a rule, update the workspace folder configuration if currently in a workspace folder, otherwise update the workspace configuration if currently in a workspace, otherwise update the global configuration.
-- `ignoreRuleInSentence`: One of the following values:
+- ``"ignoreRuleInSentence"``: One of the following values:

-  - `global`: When ignoring a rule in a sentence, always update the global configuration.
+  - ``"global"``: When ignoring a rule in a sentence, always update the global configuration.
-  - `workspace`: When ignoring a rule in a sentence, update the workspace configuration if currently in a workspace, otherwise update the global configuration.
+  - ``"workspace"``: When ignoring a rule in a sentence, update the workspace configuration if currently in a workspace, otherwise update the global configuration.
-  - `workspaceFolder`: When ignoring a rule in a sentence, update the workspace folder configuration if currently in a workspace folder, otherwise update the workspace configuration if currently in a workspace, otherwise update the global configuration.
+  - ``"workspaceFolder"``: When ignoring a rule in a sentence, update the workspace folder configuration if currently in a workspace folder, otherwise update the workspace configuration if currently in a workspace, otherwise update the global configuration.

 </div>